What is Designer

 All new folders that you create can be shared with other users in the organization by clicking on the ‘Sharing’ button.
 You can grant full or partial access to users as seen below

-While working in Designer (the FLO- building interface) following some of these Best Practices will help keep your FLOs organized.
+While working in Designer (the Flow- building interface) following some of these Best Practices will help keep your Flows organized.

-Having a naming convention for all your FLOs & Child FLOs will help track FLOs easily and make sense of their order.
+Having a naming convention for all your Flows & Child Flows will help track Flows easily and make sense of their order.